r-siddiq/r-siddiq/README.md

 <br>

-This section highlights a few key projects that represent the breadth and depth of my skills, from foundational systems engineering to deployed, user-facing applications.

 ### RoboDoc – AI-Powered Medical Decision Support

 RoboDoc is a multi-modal AI application designed to explore the potential of machine learning in healthcare decision support.
 Built with Python and Streamlit, it integrates three distinct AI modules into a single, interactive platform.
 This project showcases the ability to build and integrate complex ML models into a user-friendly application, with a strong emphasis on model explainability, a critical component for trust in AI systems.